-I often draw inspiration from the study of geology, and the effects of water, wind and time on natural and man-made structures.
-As I gradually build up layers of paint and selectively remove areas of color, it reflects the processes of sedimentation and erosion, creating complex surfaces that offer glimpses of what lies beneath the surface.
-Sometimes the first layers of the painting end up entirely obscured, but those hidden layers were an important part of a discovery process that led to the finished piece.
-The result is a composition that contains many subtle details, encouraging the viewer to discover something new each time they encounter my art.
+In some ways, the process of creating my paintings mirrors the creation of the subject matter itself.
+As I gradually build up layers of paint and then scrape it away again, it reflects the processes of sedimentation and erosion, creating complex surfaces that offer glimpses of what lies beneath.
+I like the way that unexpected textures can add an element of chaos and turbulence to the application of the next layer of paint.
+The end result is a composition that contains many subtle details, encouraging the viewer to discover something new with each encounter.